 At different times during the parenting journey — depending on how old the respective child is and their interests — I make up Discovery Boxes out of a recycled shoeboxes for the kids to keep their collections in.

-I’ve wrapped shoe boxes in wrapping paper before, to make it look pretty (like this one) which works wonderfully.
+I’ve wrapped shoe boxes in wrapping paper before, to make it look pretty (like this one).

-I’ve been working with 3M Scotch tape on a project so I have decorative tape around (and I love it).
-So this time, my youngest daughter and I made a discovery box covered in tape, which matches the other little decorative projects we’ve been working on (it looks so pretty in her room which is fun).
+This time, my youngest daughter and I made a discovery box covered in decorate tape, which matches the other little decorative projects we’ve been working on (it looks so pretty in her room which is fun).

 Decorative Tape or wrapping paper (I used Scotch® Expressions Packing Tape & Magic Tape)

 White paper (if you want to cover patterns or brands on the box)